 CTVA 357 Advanced Cinematography (3)

-Upper Division Elective (3)—With permission of your advisor, select 3 additional CTVA Upper Division units.
+Upper Division Elective (3)—With advisor permission, select 3 additional CTVA upper division units.

 3. Theory Area (3 units)